InfiBeyond/Dinner-Decider/README.md

 # Dinner-Decider
-A android kotlin application that helps decide your next meal randomly from a list of given food or restaurants/
+A android kotlin application that helps decide your next meal randomly from a list of given food or restaurants.